 - clinical examination of pregnant women

 - Women who are pregnant, their families and carers

-This guidance updates and replaces NICE clincal guideline 6 (published in October 2003).
+This guideline updates and replaces NICE guideline CG6 (October 2003).